Mechanism Redesign: Introduction

 The classical approach to counterfactual inference is based on recovering the values of bidders by inverting their best responses using the empirical distribution of bids.
-This approach was developed by \citet{guerre} for single-unit first-price auctions and it has seen application broadly in auction theory (e.g.\@ see \citealp{athey:2007}, and \citealp{paarsch}).
-This classical method of counterfactual estimation requires an estimator for the derivative of the bid distribution.
-In contrast, our approach directly estimates revenue without explicitly infering the values of bidders.
+This approach was developed by \citet{guerre} for single-unit first-price auctions and it has seen application broadly in auction theory (e.g.\@ see \citealp{athey:2007}, \citealp{paarsch}, and \citealp{marmer}).
+There are several ways in which our revenue estimator improves upon this standard approach.
+First, \citet{guerre} and subsequent works assume that values lie in a bounded range, the value density is bounded away from zero, and the density is differentiable.
+We also assume that values are bounded, but do not require any other assumptions on the value density.
+Second, this literature focuses on single item first price auctions.
+In contrast, our work applies to first-price and all-pay $k$-unit auctions, as well as mixtures over them.
+On the other hand, while \citet{marmer} allow for the seller to impose a reserve price, our techniques do not extend to auctions with reserve prices.
+However, we show that auctions with reserve prices can be approximated in revenue by position auctions.
+Third, the classical approach requires selecting an appropriate bandwidth for bid density estimation that is tuned to properties of the endogenous bid distribution, whereas our estimator is not parameterized.
 Our inference method is based on a technique similar to that in \citet{mye-81} that ``integrates out'' best responses of agents so that the auction revenue can be expressed directly in terms of the observable bids.
+Our proposed estimator is equivalent to the plug-in estimator with no smoothing and we empirically show that estimation error as a function of the degree of smoothing is minimized with no smoothing.

+Our work focuses on position auctions with agents with identically distributed values, i.e., symmeteric position auctions.
+Recently, \citet{HT-19} generalize our results to single-dimensional mechanism design problems that are repeated with asymmetric agents within rounds but identically distributed agents across rounds, i.e., a repeated agent-normal-form game.
+Their approach employs our analysis as a black box and demonstrates that symmetric position auctions are fundamental to the theory of mechanism design for single-dimensional agents more generally.

 Our estimator of the counterfactual auction revenue is simply a weighted order statistic of samples from the bid distribution.
 Other works have proposed using similarly simple estimators to obtain bounds on the performance a counterfactual auctions.
 Unlike our work, these estimators do not use the first-order condition of Bayes-Nash equilbrium, but in exchange for a weakening of the assumptions of the model, they obtain bounds instead of point estimates.
 For example, \citet{coey:2014} consider ascending single-item auctions and use the main theorem of \citet{BK-96}, the revenue submodularity of \citet{DRS-12}, and the expected second- and third-highest bids to bound the revenue of the (counterfactual) optimal auction.
 See their related work section for a discussion of similar studies.